Tur-1/My-MVC-Framework/README.md

 ## Validation Rules
 Below is a list of all available validation rules and their function.

-unique:table,column.
+- **unique:table,column**:

-Checks the value of the field is unique in a given database table.
+Checks the value of the field is unique in a given database table

 ```php

 'email' => 'unique:users'
 ```
+If the column option is not specified, the name of the field under validation will be used.

 ---------------------------------------------

 Instead of specifying the table name directly, you may specify the Eloquent model which should be used to determine the table name:
 ```php